finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Crime prevention strategies
 - Security policies (cross-reference IAS/Security Policy and Governance/policies)

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. List classic examples of computer crimes and social engineering incidents with societal impact.
 [Familiarity]
     2. Identify laws that apply to computer crimes.
 [Familiarity]
     3. Describe the motivation and ramifications of cyber terrorism and criminal hacking.
 [Familiarity]
     4. Examine the ethical and legal issues surrounding the misuse of access and various breaches in security.
 [Usage]
     5. Discuss the professional's role in security and the trade-offs involved.
 [Familiarity]
     6. Investigate measures that can be taken by both individuals and organizations including governments to prevent or mitigate the undesirable effects of computer crimes and identity theft.
 [Usage]
     7. Write a company-wide security policy, which includes procedures for managing passwords and employee monitoring.
 [Usage]

 !!! cite "References"